Reception of The Simpsons: Silver or bronze era

 James Bone said that The Simpsons Movie "boasts the same sly cultural references and flashes of brilliance that have earned the television series a following that ranges from tots to comparative literature PhDs".
 Patrick Kolan believed that the film was "easily the best stuff to come [from the Simpsons] since season 12 or 13".
 When comparing the film to the early episodes of the show, Stephen Rowley concluded that the film "has more going for it than the show in its later years, but added that it was still a long way short of what made The Simpsons so invigorating".
-Ben Moore of ScreenRant said, "I don't even think it would be a bad idea to continue making Simpsons movies.
+Ben Moore of Screen Rant said, "I don't even think it would be a bad idea to continue making Simpsons movies.
 At least then the creators could focus all their energy on making quality, as opposed to dividing comedic and creative energy...between episodes and movies."

 Rick Broida of CNET described the 2012 mobile game The Simpsons: Tapped Out as "surprisingly deep [and] frequently hilarious", adding that "it's better than anything that's been on the actual TV show in years.
 The 2007 video game The Simpsons Game was praised for its writing, which lampooned the gaming industry and the show itself.
 Both GameSpot and GameTrailers said that the game delivered more than enough laughs to make it worth playing through at least once.
 IGN said, "The funniest episode of The Simpsons in years turns out to be a videogame".
 Brady MacDonald of the Los Angeles Times said the 2008 attraction The Simpsons Ride "truly delivers — with loads of in-jokes and satire for serious fanatics and tons of thrills and fun for casual fans."
 Jay Cridlin of the St. Petersburg Times wrote that "the ride is packed with more original, funny material than you'd expect to see in a sitcom, much less a theme park."
 The Boston Globe's Tom Russo thought the 2012 short film The Longest Daycare was "a welcome throwback to the days when The Simpsons had more sentiment at its core, and wasn't so much about the latest batch of newbie Ivy League writers taking their cues from Family Guy."

 Arguments for decline in quality

-There are many theories regarding why the show has supposedly declined in quality.